Substance Use Disorders

 Illicit use of prescription stimulants may put infants at higher risk of side effects, including gastrointestinal and cardiorespiratory symptoms, hypothermia, irritability, tremors, sleep disturbance, and seizures.
 Stimulants may decrease milk production and can accumulate in breastmilk.
 Due to the lack of data on the impacts of non-prescribed stimulant use during lactation and the theoretical risk to infant health, infants should not breastfeed if a parent has ongoing non-prescribed use of stimulant medications.1

-For more information regarding prescription stimulant medications, see the section on ADHD and Agents that Decrease Milk Production.
+For more information regarding prescription stimulant medications, see the section on ADHD Medications and Agents that Decrease Milk Production.

 Cocaine Use